Unsupervised and self-adaptative techniques for cross-domain person re-identification: Proposed Method

 With model $M$ trained on $D^{s}$, we first extract all feature vectors from images in $ D^{t} $ and create a new set of feature vectors $\{ M(x_{i}^{t})\}_{i=1}^{N_{t}}$.
 We remove possible duplicates by checking if there is a replacement from one of them, which might be caused by duplicate images on target data.
 The remaining feature vectors are L2-normalized to embed them into a unit hypersphere.
 The normalized feature vectors are clustered using the OPTICS algorithm to obtain pseudo labels.

 The OPTICS algorithm~\cite{ankerst1999optics} leverages the principle of dense neighborhood, similarly to DBSCAN~\cite{ester1996density}.
 DBSCAN defines the neighborhood of a sample as being formed by its closest feature vectors, with distances lower than a predefined threshold.
-Based on these neighborhoods, clusters are created, and samples not assigned to any cluster are considered outliers.
-If the threshold changes, other clusters are discovered, current clusters can be split or even combined to create new ones.
+Clusters are created based on these neighborhoods, and samples not assigned to any cluster are considered outliers.
+If the threshold changes, other clusters are discovered, current clusters can be split or combined to create new ones.
 In other words, if we change the threshold, other clusters might appear, creating a different label proposing for the samples.
 However, clusters that emerge from real labels often have different distributions and densities, indicating that a generally fixed threshold might not be sufficient to detect them.
 In this sense, OPTICS relaxes DBSCAN by ordering feature vectors in a manifold based on the distances between them, which allows the construction of a \textit{reachability plot}.
 Probable clusters with different densities are revealed as valleys in this plot and can be detected by their steepness.
-We are more likely to propose labels closer to real label distribution on the target data with this formulation.
+With this formulation, we are more likely to propose labels closer to real label distribution on the target data.